 Traditionally, the purpose of a city is reflected in the municipal charter, which is granted by state legislature, or indirectly under general municipal corporation law.
-The charter is a legal document that defines the organization, powers, functions and essential responsibilities of the municipal government.
-Many city charters start with a preamble, an introduction, that frames the intent of the charter in a subjective manner that is not enforceable by law.
+The charter is a legal document that defines the organization, powers, functions, and essential responsibilities of the municipal government.
+Many city charters start with a preamble, an introduction, which frames the intent of the charter in a subjective manner that is not enforceable by law.
 It is in these statements where a municipality can declare the values and goals of the city.
-Recent research in the public administration field suggests the need for the government to reconceptualize the emphasis on providing services towards providing quality of life for its citizens (Kirlin, 1996).
+Research in the public administration field suggests the need for the government to redirect its emphasis on providing services toward efforts to support quality of life for its citizens (Kirlin, 1996).
 The purpose and vision of a typical city does not take into account the implementation of sustainability, climate resilience, equity and social well-being, and ecosystem services and functions to create thriving, livable urban settlements that support meaningful lifetimes for the people that live and work there.
-In order to accomplish this, public participation must be incorporated in the design, implementation and maintenance of the model city to ensure the inclusion of local knowledge, beliefs, attitudes and values in the entire process (Gruber, et al., 2015).
+To accomplish this, public participation must be incorporated in the design, implementation, and maintenance of the model city to ensure the inclusion of local knowledge, beliefs, attitudes, and values in the entire process (Gruber et al., 2015).

-A transparent participatory process should be employed before the design process of the model city starts.
-Participatory processes that include authentic dialogue between stakeholders, have been used successfully to engage the public in land use planning and other social issues (Daniels, 2018; Carson & Hartz-Karp, 2005; Kahane, Loptson, Herriman, & Hardy, 2013; Patel, Kok, & Rothman, 2007).
-This type of method allows for the coproduction of knowledge that can inform and establish a successful urban settlement influenced by the populations that will live, work and play there (McCov & Scully, 2002).
-Since the purpose of this research is to conceptualize a new city, with no current residents, a new approach must be adopted to ensure a participatory process.
-Many recently built cities have suffered from under-representation from populations they originally seek to serve.
-In fact, many of these cities have become white enclaves of privilege amidst a larger region that does not demographically represent the new city (Ellis, 2002; Grant, 2006; Trudeau and Malloy, 2011).
+A transparent participatory process should be employed before the design process of a model city starts.
+Participatory processes that include authentic dialogue between stakeholders have been used successfully to engage the public in land-use planning and other social issues (Carson & Hartz-Karp, 2005; Patel et al., 2007; Kahane, et al., 2013;

+Daniels, 2018).
+This type of method allows for the coproduction of knowledge that can inform and establish a successful urban settlement that is influenced by the populations that will live, work, and play there (McCoy & Scully, 2002).

+Because the purpose of this research is to conceptualize a new city, with no current residents, a new approach must be adopted to ensure a participatory process.
+Many recently built cities have suffered from underrepresentation of the populations they originally seek to serve.
+In fact, many of these cities have become White enclaves of privilege amidst a larger region that does not demographically represent the new city (Ellis, 2002; Grant, 2006; Trudeau and Malloy, 2011).
 A possible option for overcoming this failure, piloting a participatory process in a city that has yet to exist, will be further explored in the Way Forward chapter of this report.
-This process relies on an iterative Collaborative Planning Approach (Gruber, et al., 2015) that can be adapted for creating this model city.
+This process relies on an iterative Collaborative Planning Approach (Gruber, et al., 2015) that can be adapted for creating the model city.

-In order to apply this proposed framework into the development of a new city, a systemsthinking approach is needed.
-This type of approach requires stakeholders to expand their focus from the individual parts of a city, toward a holistic view that includes how all the parts work and operate together through their interconnectivity and relationships.
-Now, before describing key metrics to consider in planning a city for the future, it is important to first clarify the various definitions commonly used in this reflection.
+To apply the proposed framework to the development of a new city, a systems approach is needed.
+This type of approach requires stakeholders to expand their focus from the individual parts of a city toward a holistic view that includes how all of the parts work and operate together through their interconnectivity and relationships.
+Now, before describing the key metrics to consider in planning a city for the future, it is important to first clarify the various definitions that are commonly used in this reflection.